Climate and Sustainability

 - Renewable energy features at Lords Meadow Leisure Centre include a biomass boiler fuelled by locally-sourced woodchip, advance heating / cooling with air- and ground-source heat pumps, run by 100% renewable power and solar PV on the roof.
 Efficiently run with a smart management system.

-- Our office base at Phoenix House hosts a solar PV array and range of energy saving measures.
+- Our Street Scene depot near Willand has 250 square metres of solar PV panels.
+Our office base at Phoenix House hosts a solar PV array and range of energy saving measures.

 - We invested £300k to boost energy efficiency from the PSDS with smart LED lighting at Phoenix House, the multi-storey car park in Tiverton, and all 3 district leisure centres.
 These measures will cut 520 tonnes of CO2e in their lifetime, and should save £40k - £50k annually.